 Get acquainted with the rules of engagement

 These are put in place so that you can ensure that you are always on the right side of the law.
-You always get Do(s) and Don’t(s) for most festivals and this one is no different, get to know these and adhere all the time.
+You always get Do(s) and Don’t(s) for most festivals and this one is no different, get to know these and adhere to them at all times.
 These will tell you what is accepted behaviour during the festival in general/ they will be specific to a particular show.
-As insignificant some may seem to you, however to adherence is always advisable.
+As insignificant some may seem to you, however the adherence is always advisable.

 Lock your accommodation booking

-Once your tickets for the festival are booked, it is now a great time for you to book your accomodation, to avoid missing out on all the best deals and comfortable accomodation.
-The best option is to book via bookings.com my favourite because they always have the best deals and they have the free cancellation and pay later option.
-This gives you an allowance to change your booking as often as you like with no charge.
+Once your tickets for the festival are booked, it is now a good time for you to book your accomodation, to avoid missing out on all the best deals and comfortable accomodation.
+The best option is to book via bookings.com, my favourite because they always have the best deals and they have the free cancellation and pay later options.
+This gives you an allowance to change your booking as often as you like with no charges.

 Plan your outfits wisely

-It is common knowledge that the festival always happens in the middle of winter, however during that time Grahamston often offer best of both summer and winter in one day.
-So bring some light clothing to wear during the day as it tends to get warm and you would not want to miss out of wearing your summer clothes in the middle of winter.
+It is common knowledge that the festival always happens in the middle of winter, however during that time Grahamston often offer best of both worlds (summer and winter in one day).
+So bring some light clothing to wear during the day as it tends to get warm and I know you would not want to miss out of wearing your summer clothes in the middle of winter.
 However it is advisable to always pack more warm clothes as it can get pretty chilly there, especially in the evenings.

 My favourite phrase, for me this could mean anything but in this instance this means one need to dress comfortably and trendy to stand out from the crowds.
 The fashion scene in Grahamstown can be a bit confusing for outsiders, which is why you need to be comfortable in your own skin first.